 The east coast of Fraser Island runs almost in a straight, unbroken line from northeast to southwest.
 It offers little in the way of anchorage options due to the aforementioned Pacific Ocean swells that create ideal conditions for surfers and beach swimmers.
 The firm sand beaches are a favourite with campers and 4WDs, and yachtsmen should sensibly avoid the entire east coast.

 Don’t have a boat?
-Kingfisher Resort Faser Island is a large eco-style resort on the western side of Fraser Island.
+Kingfisher Bay Resort Fraser Island is a large eco-style resort on the western side of Fraser Island.